Marine Mammal Commission

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 Conservation and research of marine mammals.
-The MMC funds research that supports conservation of marine mammals.
+The MMC funds research that supports conservation of marine mammals at extreme risk.
 The program supports basic and applied research and conservation, and it also makes grants for outreach activities (i.e., conferences, workshops, symposia, education, outreach, and publication development).

 Most grants are to principal investigators at universities, research institutes, conservation NGOs, professional societies, government agencies, and international organizations.
 There are no nationality criteria.